Integration on the Surreals: Transseries, Borel summation and Borel summable subspaces of transseries

 \subsection{Some subspaces of transseries}

-In this section we introduce and analyze three spaces of transseries, $\mathcal{T}_{-}, \mathcal{T}_{\ell}$ and $\mathcal{T}_{+}$.
-Transseries in $\mathcal{T}_{-}$ occur as solutions of nonlinear ODEs, difference equations and a variety of other nonlinear problems.
-Transseries in $\mathcal{T}_{+}$ arise in linear problems and $\mathcal{T}_{\ell}$ is a space that is generated by repeated antidifferentiation.
-The minus subscript stands for the fact that all exponents in the members of the space are nonpositive; the subscript ``$\ell$'' indicates the possible presence of logarithms; and the plus subscript indicates that all exponents in the members are positive.
+In this section we introduce and analyze three spaces of transseries: $\mathbb{T}_{-}, \mathbb{T}_{\ell}$ and $\mathbb{T}_{+}$.
+Transseries in $\mathbb{T}_{-}$ occur as solutions of nonlinear ODEs, difference equations and a variety of other nonlinear problems.
+Transseries in $\mathbb{T}_{+}$ arise in linear problems and $\mathbb{T}_{\ell}$ is a space that is generated by repeated antidifferentiation.
+The minus subscript stands for the fact that all the arguments of the exponentials in the members of the space are nonpositive; the subscript ``$\ell$'' indicates the absence of exponentials, but possible presence of logarithms; and the plus subscript indicates that all the arguments of the exponentials in the members are positive.

-The space $\mathcal{T}_{-}$ is actually a differential algebra.
+The space $\mathbb{T}_{-}$ is actually a differential algebra.
 Nonlinear problems rely on the algebraic structure, which we analyze.
 For the other two spaces we are only interested in their linear properties.
-The space $\mathcal{T}_{-}\oplus \mathcal{T}_{\ell}$ is closed under antidifferentiation.
+The space $\mathbb{T}_{\ell}\oplus \mathbb{T}_{-}$ is closed under antidifferentiation.

-\begin{Definition}[The space $\mathcal{T}_{-}$ of log-free, height one transseries] {\rm Let $N\in\NN$, $\boldsymbol{\beta},\boldsymbol{\lambda}$ be vectors in $\RR^N$, with $\lambda_i>0$ for $i=1,...,N$, and define
+\begin{Definition}[The space $\mathbb{T}_{-}$ of log-free, height one transseries] {\rm Let $n\in\NN$, $\boldsymbol{\beta},\boldsymbol{\lambda}$ be vectors in $\RR^n$, with $\lambda_i>0$ for $i=1,...,n$, and define